-In 1552, Ivan followed tradition and went to war to expand his territory, fulfilling what some romantics would believe was Russia's destiny.
+In 1552, Tsar Ivan followed tradition and went to war to expand his territory, fulfilling what some romantics would believe was Russia's destiny.
 To the east of Moscow he warred against the Tatars, seizing Kazan, a capital and an Islamic center by the Volga River.
 To commemorate his victory at Kazan, Ivan began construction of the Church of St. Basil, near the Kremlin wall.

-Against the more modern forces represented by the Swedes, Ivan had less success.
-In 1581, Sweden captured Narva, and in 1582 Ivan made peace with the Poles, Lithuanians and Swedes, ending the twenty-four year effort that had burdened the country.
 Russia was suffering economically.
 Ivan had wanted to control as much as he could.
 He considered all of Russia's lands, commerce and industry his.
 Any business that accumulated wealth might be added to his collection of state-owned enterprises.
 The middle class of Russia was not developing as was the middle class in the Netherlands.

 While the people of the United Netherlands had been freeing themselves from Habsburg authority, common Russians were increasingly controlled by the authority of the tsar and the great landowners.
-Townspeople were bound to their towns and work so that Ivan could tax them more heavily, and peasants were obliged to stay on the agricultural estates, under the authority of its owner for at least five years.
-But some were running away, sometimes to the south along the Don River and to the Ukraine, where a free spirited people called Cossacks lived beyond the reach of the landowners and the tsar's officials.
+Townspeople were bound to their towns and work so that Ivan could tax them more heavily, and peasants were obliged to stay on the agricultural estates under the authority of its owner for at least five years.
+But some were running away, sometimes to the south along the Don River and to the Ukraine, where a free-spirited people called Cossacks lived beyond the reach of the landowners and the tsar's officials.
 In vain, Ivan's government passed a new law allowing landowners to chase after and capture runaways.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.